-Gas fuel prices have generally been escalated by Perth CPI since last year's review with some exceptions.
-Coal prices were also escalated by Perth CPI from last year's estimate except in cases where participants provided updated information through the public consultation process.
-The new gas price of \$6.72/GJ represents a mix of new contracts and spot gas.
-This is slightly higher than the 2017-18 forecast contract gas price reported in the former Independent Market Operator's (IMO's) November 2015 Gas Statement of Opportunities (GSOO).
+The gas fuel prices have been escalated by Perth CPI since last year's review with some exceptions.
+Some of the coal prices were also escalated by Perth CPI from last year's estimate, with the exception of Synergy's coal price.
+In the case of the latter, a more substantial price increase was applied.
+The new gas price of \$5.91/GJ was sourced from the 2018-19 forecast contract gas price reported in AEMO's December 2016 Gas Statement of Opportunities for Western Australia (GSOO), which is reflecting some weakening demand in the gas market resulting in a lower gas price relative to that used in last year's review.

-It is noted that the new gas price assumption is higher than where the spot market has been trading over the last 12 months (\$3.80/GJ on average).
+It is noted that the new gas price assumption is higher than where the spot market has been trading over the last 12 months (about \$4.60/GJ on average).
 This is acceptable because it is understood that only a minor proportion of the new gas price is based on spot gas as the volumes for spot gas are thin.
+Further supporting this approach is the fact that in last year's review the differential between the spot gas price and the contract price was larger, and yet the spot price remained below \$5/GJ for the whole year.

-Distillate prices come from Jacobs Energy Price Limits 2016 study12, which estimated a nominal price of \$13.56/GJ (\$13.39/GJ in June 2016 dollars) applying a calorific value of 38.6 MJ/litre.
-The additional nominal transport cost to the Goldfields is estimated to be \$1.40/GJ (\$1.38/GJ in June 2016 dollars).13 The estimated nominal transport cost to the Perth region is estimated to be \$0.35/GJ in June 2016 dollars.14
+Distillate prices come from Jacobs Energy Price Limits 2017 study8, which estimated a nominal price of \$16.43/GJ (\$16.23/GJ in June 2017 dollars) applying a calorific value of 38.6 MJ/litre.
+The additional nominal transport cost to the Goldfields is estimated to be \$1.40/GJ (\$1.38/GJ in June 2017 dollars).9 The estimated nominal transport cost to the Perth region is estimated to be \$0.35/GJ in June 2017 dollars.10

-7.1.1 Gas transport charges
+6.1.1 Gas transport charges